Client-Side Web SDK

 .
 The Primary

-value sets when the end user is on a mobile device web browser that registers directly with Prove system and later authenticated by verifying this registration.
+value sets when the customer is on a mobile device web browser that registers with the Prove system and later authenticated by verifying this registration.
 On other hand, the Secondary

-value sets when the end user is on a desktop web browser, which authenticates after receiving user feedback on their Primary
+value sets when the customer is on a desktop web browser, which authenticates after receiving customer feedback on their Primary

 device.